 Students typically take this course in their second semester of sophomore or first semester of junior year.
 The concepts introduced to these students at this point in the curriculum are essential for these students at this stage.
 To help ensure that international business and marketing students take this class earlier in their course curriculum than later, IBM 2000 is designated as a prerequisite course for a lower-level core course in the International Business and Marketing curriculum.
 For those students who take the course during or after their third year, the information learned in the course may be redundant since those students will be nearing graduation.
-Thus, the information offered in the course of the career center in helping them find employment, the importance of getting an internship, or the benefits of joining a student club and networking on their own.
+Thus, the information offered in the course may be already familiar to upperclassmen.
+For example, upperclassmen students should likely know the significance of the career center in helping them find employment, the importance of getting an internship, or the benefits of joining a student club and networking on their own.
 In recent terms, two primary goals of IBM 2000 are: 1) to provide enrolled students with information to help them decide which career track or path to choose in international business or marketing, and 2) to fortify students with the competencies and resources to secure employment with the hopes of establishing a career path in their major fields of study.
 Major modules of the course include the following.